Takeno/mtg-policy-changes/ipg.md

 1.2: Fixed outdated reference to Deck Errors.

-2.1: Reflexive triggers can’t be missed.
+2.1: “When you do” triggers following an optional action are considered communicated.

 3.2: Downgrade available when the information could have been acquired between games.